astropy/astropy/docs/development/releasing.rst

 #.
 Repeat the above steps for the astropy-helpers, using the same version series.

 #.
-Create an issue titled "Release final vX.Y".

-#.
-Ping people to test it under some unusual cases like 32-bit Linux systems.
-   Also try running the tests twice in a row without cleaning anything up in between.
+Run the tests twice in a row without cleaning anything up in between.

 .. _release-procedure-bug-fix: